Medically reviewed by Drugs.com. Last updated on Aug 25, 2022.

 - When did your symptoms begin?

 - Have you ever injured your neck?
-If so, when did the injury occur?
+If so, when?

-- Do any particular neck movements improve or worsen the pain?
+- Do certain neck movements improve or worsen the pain?

 - What medications and supplements do you take regularly?